cicirello/Chips-n-Salsa/examples/README.md

 * org.cicirello.examples.chipsnsalsa.PostHillclimbExample
 * org.cicirello.examples.chipsnsalsa.PreHillclimbExample

+__Industrial Scheduling Problem Examples__: The following examples use scheduling problems, and are also a bit more complex than some of the other example programs.
+* org.cicirello.examples.chipsnsalsa.SchedulingExample

 ## Building the Examples

 See the README in the root of the repository (in the parent of this directory) for more details.